-Mutual funds have investment constraints that allow them to only invest in specific assets for their portfolio.
-High-risk investments such as shares in blockchain startups or digital assets are generally not permissible for traditional mutual funds.
+Why are there so few blockchain mutual funds?
+These funds have investment constraints that allow them to only invest in specific assets for their portfolio.
+As a result, high-risk investments such as shares in blockchain startups or digital assets are generally not permissible for traditional mutual funds.

-To provide you with alternatives, we have composed a list of the top five best blockchain mutual fund alternatives that you could invest in today.
+To provide you with other options, we have composed a list of the top five best blockchain mutual fund alternatives you could invest in today.

-The two largest blockchain ETFs (by assets under management) include the Amplify Transformational Data Sharing ETF (BLOK), which invests in “transformational data sharing technologies” with a focus on blockchain technology, and the Reality Shares Nasdaq NexGen Economy ETF (BLCN), which invests in companies that are involved in the research, development, or deployment of blockchain technology.
+The largest blockchain ETFs (by assets under management) include the Amplify Transformational Data Sharing ETF (BLOK), which invests in “transformational data sharing technologies” with a focus on blockchain technology.
+Launching in 2018, this was also the first blockchain ETF approved by the SEC.
+Rather than investing directly in blockchain technology or cryptocurrency, the mutual fund invests in companies that partner with or directly invest in companies developing and utilizing blockchain technologies.

 Blockchain ETFs are the closest alternative to blockchain mutual funds as they can easily be bought and sold on regulated stock exchanges, can provide investors with a low-cost blockchain exposure, and can be purchased by any type of investor.